QUALIFICATIONS

 How much is the salary and other allowances?

 Basic Pay: Regional band members who have satisfactorily completed at least 45 semester hours or 67 quarter hours of college credit are awarded the rank of Airmen First Class (E-3 pay grade) after graduating from basic training.
 Pay and allotments increase as tenure and cost-of-living increases.
 For specific rates, click on the following link: http://militarypay.defense.gov/Pay/.
-In addition to basic pay, members earn a non-taxable basic allowance for housing and basic allowance for sustenance.
+In addition to basic pay, members earn a non-taxable basic allowance for housing and basic allowance for subsistence.

 Basic Allowance for Housing (BAH): The Air Force ensures the basic needs of every Airman are taken care of.
 Off-base residents receive a monthly tax-free housing allowance to help defray living expenses.
 On-base residents have their living expenses paid in full, to include utility bills and maintenance.
 BAH is calculated based on the location to which you are assigned.
 To calculate your BAH, go to the following website: http://www.defensetravel.dod.mil/site/bah.cfm.